oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 We then compute these out to $O(q^{9001})$.
 Although the q-series of $s(q)$ and $t(q)$ are in the nome $q$, they are defined in terms of functions in $q^{1/24}$.
 This means that naively the Puiseux series will be using an internal precision of
 $24\times 9001 = 216024$.
-In fact, all of the systems we discuss in this blog work to this precision initially.
+In fact, all of the systems that we discuss in this blog, with true Puiseux series implementations, have to work to this precision initially.

 Once we have computed $s(q)$ and $t(q)$ to this precision, we compute the q-series of
 $s^it^j$ for $i \in [0, 300]$ and $j \in [0, 15]$.